digitalocean/csi-digitalocean/examples/kubernetes/pod-single-existing-volume/README.md

 Below you will find the instruction on how to use an existing DigitalOcean Block Storage with your Kubernetes cluster.

-## Known issues
+## Preconditions

-* Deleting a `PVC` will delete the volume if the reclaim policy is set to `Delete`, however the bound `PV` will be not deleted.
-This seems to be a bug in K8S.
-* Using an existing, attached volume might cause confusion if the `POD` is scheduled to a different node.
-It's advised to use only existing **detached** volumes.
-If you have an attached volume, please make sure to detach it, so Kubernetes attaches it to the correct droplet.
-The CSI plugin will return an error if the volume is attached to a wrong droplet.
+Make sure the volume to be imported is not attached anywhere yet.
+For a volume that is still attached to a Kubernetes cluster, you need to ensure the reclaim policy on the associated PersistentVolume is set to `Retain`.
+Afterwards, the workload / PersistentVolumeClaim can be deleted, which will cause the backing volume to be detached without deletion.

 ## Example